-Delivering pizzas is one of the classic jobs for students to earn money on the side.
-Thanks to on-demand delivery apps, delivering meals is one of the highest-paying jobs for teens as you can earn up to $20 per hour, with tips.
+Delivering pizzas is one of the classic jobs for high school students to earn money on the side.
+Thanks to on-demand delivery apps, delivering meals is one of the highest-paying jobs for teens since you can also earn tips.

-Popular apps require drivers or bikers to be at least 18, so this won’t qualify among jobs for 16-year-olds, but it will work for your older student.
+Popular mobile apps require drivers or bikers to be at least 18, so this won’t qualify among jobs for 16-year-olds.
+However, it will work for older students.

-DoorDash and Postmates are the two top delivery apps in the space and provide an excellent way for teens to make money.
-Both services deliver meals, though Postmates also delivers groceries and clothing.
+DoorDash is one of the top delivery apps in the space and provides an excellent way for teens to make money.
+It allows you to deliver fast food and restaurant meals.